itscoltonhicks/Windows-OS-Administration/README.md

 This is a good place to troubleshoot why a computer is running slow or if there are programs running that shouldn't be.
 Some of these running processes have a ```>``` symbol on the left-hand side of the process name.

-If we expand it, we'll get more details about that specific process—sub-procesess, services, or threads associated with the main process.
+If we expand it, we'll get more details about that specific process—sub-processes, services, or threads associated with the main process.

 <img width="563" alt="5  Sub-processes in task manager" src="https://github.com/user-attachments/assets/85ecd7e3-93e7-411a-888c-eef20912db48">